Check postgresql-version

 --always-ok Always returns OK.

---check-major Alert me when there is a new major release available,
+--check-major Alert when a new major release is available, even if

-even if the current version of my product is not EOL.
+the current version is not yet EOL.
+Example: running

---check-minor Alert me when there is a new major.minor release
+--check-minor Alert when a new major.minor release is available,

-available, even if the current version of my product
+even if the current version is not yet EOL.
+Example:

---check-patch Alert me when there is a new major.minor.patch release
+--check-patch Alert when a new major.minor.patch release is

-available, even if the current version of my product
+available, even if the current version is not yet EOL.

 --offset-eol OFFSET_EOL